This post is also available in: Italiano (Italian)

 Venice: gondolas and romance

 Italian getaways usually include Venice, especially for traveling couples.
 The city on the water is very popular, to the point that one of the most romantic things you can do to spend some quality time with your partner is either go for a gondola ride (which you can book here in advance at a special price) or wander around, in places hopefully less crowded.
+Venice can be explored also renting a bicycle, with a nice cycling tour.

 The labyrinth of medieval alleyways and canals is perfect for you to get lost, snatching the odd moment of solitude.
 If you walk out of St Mark’s Square, you will reach, to the West, the Cannaregio area.
 It’s not overly full of tourists because it isn’t about the major sights, and it can be very romantic.
 As you stroll through the narrow streets, you can explore the Ghetto, one of Venice’s most evocative areas, or sit at a cafe watching kids play football.